Intercepting Hail Hydra: Real-Time Detection of Algorithmically Generated Domains: Introduction

 \subsection{Contributions}

-Motivated by the continuous evolution of DGAs, we introduce a real-world collection called \texttt{HYDRAS}, which consists of more than 95 million domains belonging to 105 unique DGA families.
+Motivated by the continuous evolution of DGAs we introduce a dataset collecting real-world domains called \texttt{HYDRAS}, which consists of more than 95 million domains belonging to 105 unique DGA families.
 To the best of our knowledge, this is the largest and most representative DGA dataset to date.

-During the analysis of our dataset, we discuss the possibility of differentiating between benign requests and malicious ones, as well as classifying the malware families that use them, in real-time.
-Next, we present a comprehensive feature extraction approach, which includes lexical and statistical computations over the collected DGAs, as well as English gibberish detectors.
-Using the proposed feature set, we perform a thorough evaluation of our dataset, and the results show that our method outperforms the current state-of-the-art in terms of both accuracy and efficiency.
+During the analysis of our dataset, the possibility of differentiating between benign and malicious requests in real time is discussed, as well as the identification of the malware families using them.
+Based on information learned from the analysis of our dataset, a novel feature set is designed and implemented, which includes lexical and statistical features over the collected DGAs, as well as English gibberish detectors.
+Using the proposed feature set and a Random Forest as a representative of ensemble classifiers, we perform a thorough evaluation of our dataset and show that our feature set together with the Random Forest classifier outperform the state-of-the-art approaches in terms of both classification performance and overhead.

-More importantly, we highlight inherent biases in other methods that can be attributed to the selection of limited datasets and/or features, which prevent their application in real-world scenarios.
-For example, employing a dataset composed of only a few families that exhibit very characteristic patterns might easily yield almost optimal detection rates, but will lead to ad-hoc solutions that are too specific and cannot be generalised.
-This is, unfortunately, a common practice in the existing literature and praxis.
-Any researcher can easily fall into it, unknowingly, by simply considering in his dataset families like \texttt{bamital}, \texttt{CCleaner}, or \texttt{chir}, which all produce hexadecimal values of specific length as second-level domains (SLDs).
-It is obvious that one can easily differentiate benign domains from such DGAs with almost 100\% accuracy by merely checking whether the SLD is a hex value of specific length.
-Nonetheless, not all DGAs families are that+ easy to detect.
+Next, inherent biases in related works are highlighted.
+These biases can be attributed to the suboptimal selection of datasets and/or features, preventing their application in general, real-world scenarios.
+For example, employing a dataset comprising only a few families that exhibit very characteristic patterns might ease the classification task, providing accurate detection rates (e.g., the generators for \texttt{cryptolocker}, \texttt{ramnit}, \texttt{geodo}, \texttt{locky}, \texttt{tempedreve}, \texttt{hesperbot}, \texttt{fobber} and \texttt{dircrypt} provide a uniform distribution of letters \cite{18,2}), but will inevitably lead to ad-hoc solutions that are too specific and cannot be generalised.
+This is, unfortunately, a common practice in the existing literature.

+A typical example is only considering families like \texttt{bamital}, \texttt{CCleaner} or \texttt{chir} in the datasets, which all produce hexadecimal values of specific length as second-level domains (SLDs).
+It is obvious that one can easily differentiate benign domains from such DGAs with almost 100\% accuracy by merely checking whether the SLD is a hex value of a specific length.
+Nonetheless, not all DGAs families are so easy to detect in real scenarios.

 Due to the particularities of this research field and the methodologies used by the current state-of-the-art, we also highlight some recommendations for fairer future evaluations.
 These are particularly relevant for comparing the results of our experiments with other approaches.